vishvAsa/devaH/content/jyotisha/mAnam/coordinates.md

 ### Apparent solar motion
 - Angle between the ecliptic and the celestial equator (they meet at equinotical points) is around 23 deg.
-- Among equatorial logitudes: equinotical and solstical colures.
+- Among celestial equatorial system logitudes: equinotical and solstical colures.
 - At poles, celestial equator = horizon.
 No seasonally visible stars = all stars visible at long winter night.
 - At equator, celestial pole is at horizon.
 Celestial equator is directly overhead.
 - During equinox day, sun appears to travel along the celestial equator.
 Looking from the poles, sun will be at the horizon then.
 From the equator, sun will be along the circle passing straight overhead.